quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   higher connection throughput, lower the impact on other flows or optimise the overall use of transmission resources {{Cus22}}.

-- The rate of acknowledgment packets can impact link efficiency, including transmission opportunities or battery life, as well as transmission opportunities available to other flows sharing the same link.
+- The rate of acknowledgment packets can reduce link efficiency, including transmission opportunities or battery life, as well as transmission opportunities available to other flows sharing the same link.